-Adult and Teen book lists that have a mix of books featuring Spanish LGBTQ+ memoirs and fiction.
+Adult and Teen book lists that feature Spanish LGBTQ+ memoirs, poetry and fiction.

 Rooted in Gloria Anzaldúa's experience as a Chicana, a lesbian, an activist, and a writer, the essays and poems in this volume remaps our understanding of what a "border" is, presenting it not as a simple divide between here and there, us and them, but as a psychic, social, and cultural terrain that we inhabit, and that inhabits all of us.

 Hida Viloria, writer and intersex activist, offers a candid, provocative, and eye-opening memoir of life, love, and gender identity as an intact intersex person, as well as a call to action for justice for intersex people.